New Boliden, Interactive Institute (Piteå)

 IWA, The proposed future workstation empowers the rock operator to make critical decisions while operating.
 It provides tactile information connecting the operator and remote location information by visual and auditory feedback.
 The concept vision was delivered in the video form.

 New work environment

 In the future work environment, several operators work in a collaborative office environment.
 The multi-modal workstation interface empowers the operator to make a decision when to break the rock.

 DETAILS : Interaction touch points

-Moving the rock to the crusher with the pointer.
-The aerial view of the crusher from the mines is displayed on the screen Topological representation of the rock on the screen highlighting fractures
+The rock is moved to the crusher with the pointer.
+The aerial view of the crusher from the mines is displayed.
+Topological representation of the screen highlights rock fractures.

-Palette is the metaphor of the Crusher pit, an operating surface with two modes, engraved fractures and 3D; operator can switch back depending on the desired level of haptic feedback.
-It allows the exploration of rock surfaces for a decision making process.
+Palette is the metaphor of the Crusher pit, surface with two modes, engraved fractures and 3D; allows the exploration of rock surfaces.

-After the user research of interviewing and observing various industries, we clustered the obtained information into three main different directions.
-How can the Rock Operator be highly involved & provided with valuable feedback in a tele- Operated remote mining environment?
+How can the Rock Operator be highly involved & provided with valuable feedback in a table- Operated remote mining environment?